T R I P T I

 Oh no... is this ragging?

-I swallowed hard, glancing at Arushi who looked just as terrified.
+I swallowed hard and glanced at Arushi who was looking just as terrified as I was.

 Why can't I ever keep my mouth shut?

 The so-called captain smirked wider, his eyes locked on me.
-Then his voice boomed,
+"OUT!!"

 The playful noise of moments ago was replaced by silence, heavy and tense.
-My heart pounded as his friends closed in with mocking grins, and for the first time since I'd entered this college, I realized, I might've just picked a fight with the wrong person.
+My heart pounded as his friends closed in with mocking grins and for the first time since I entered this college, I realized, I might've just picked a fight with the wrong person.

 "So, what were you saying?"
 The captain stepped in front of me, his lips curled into that same arrogant smirk that made my blood boil.

-His friends stood behind him, snickering under their breath, clearly enjoying the show.
+His friends stood behind him, clearly enjoying the show.

 "I...?"
-I started, but then stopped myself.
+I started but then I stopped myself.
 Why should I back down?
 I straightened my shoulders and crossed my arms tightly over my chest.

 "Are your ears not working?"
-I shot back, glaring at him.
+I shot back while glaring at him.

-"Girl... you're getting into a problem" he said, tilting his head, his tone half amused, half warning.
+"Girl... you're getting into a problem" he clenched his jaw while tilting his head.

 I met his eyes unflinchingly.

-If he thought I'd get scared, he didn't know me at all.
+If he thought I will get scared the he doesn't know me at all.

 Before he could say anything else, a familiar voice cut through the tension.

-I turned to see him, the guy I'd bumped into that morning.
-His calm yet firm tone made everyone pause for a second.
+I turned to see him, the guy I bumped into the morning.

-I stumbled backward, my knee hitting the edge of a bench with a sharp sting.
+I stumbled backward, my knee hit the edge of a bench with a sharp sting.

-"Ow" I hissed softly, gripping my leg as a faint scratch formed.
+"Ow" I hissed softly and gripped my leg as a faint scratch formed.

-The captain and his group chuckled and then walked out, their laughter echoing down the corridor.
+The captain and his group chuckled and then walked out.

 Only he stayed back.

-He stepped forward, his expression softening as he crouched slightly in front of me.
+He stepped forward and he crouched slightly in front of me.

-"You should know who you're talking to" he said quietly, his voice steady but concerned.
+"You should know who you're talking to" he said quietly.
 Then he pulled out a small bandage from his pocket and held it out to me.

 I looked up, confused but still angry.
 "Who was he?"
-I asked, my tone clipped.
+I asked.

 "The principal's son" he said simply.
 "Be careful"

 "Then why are you helping me, huh?"
-I snapped, shoving the bandage back at him.
+I snapped and shoved the bandage back at him.

 "Hey I'm not your enemy" he said, genuinely taken aback.

 "You're his friend.
 That means you're like him, Mr......"
-I said coldly, looking him straight in the eyes.
+I said coldly while looking him straight in the eyes.

-"Whatever" I muttered, rolling my eyes and turning to leave.
-My knee throbbed, but I ignored it and walked toward the exit, every step heavy with anger and embarrassment.
+"Whatever" I muttered, rolled my eyes and turned to leave.
+My knee throbbed but I ignored it and walked toward the exit.

-"But hey you didn't tell me your name!" he called out from behind, his voice echoing across the now-empty canteen.
+"But hey you didn't tell me your name!" he called out from behind.

 "My foot!"
-I snapped without turning around and stormed out, his faint chuckle following me down the hall.
+I snapped without turning around and stormed out.

 Great, Tripti.